 Our affordable artists’ studios continue that vision.

 Spike Island is one of Europe’s largest studio complexes.
-We are home to over 70 artists, over 35 creative businesses, over 160 Associates, and hundreds of MA/BA Fine Art students of University of the West of England.
+We are home to over 70 artists, over 35 creative businesses, over 160 Associates, and hundreds of MA/BA Fine Art students of UWE Bristol.
 Our community is built to support artists to develop their careers, gain new knowledge, and grow their networks.

 That includes our volunteers.
-Not only do they help us inspire and inform our visitors, but we support them to create their own work, build networks, and develop as artists.
+Not only do they help us inspire and inform our visitors, but we support them to build their networks and develop new skills.

 We are a vital part of the wider Bristol community — making Spike Island a great place to visit, and a great place to make art.

-From affordable studio space to specialist equipment, Spike Island is a place to make art.
+From affordable studio space to specialist equipment hire, Spike Island is a place to make and produce art and exhibitions.

-Because we have our own Production team, we can offer hands-on, practical support — helping artists to access specialist equipment, assisting them in producing new work on site, and offering them the space and time they need to make and build a new exhibition.
+Because we have our own Technical and Exhibition Services teams, we can offer hands-on, practical support — helping artists and organisations to access specialist equipment, produce new work, or install an exhibition.

-Our production services cover everything from high-end projectors to a firing kiln.
-Our teams work with commissioned artists to build exhibitions on site, meaning that many of our exhibitions are constructed within our gallery spaces.
+Our services cover everything from high-end projectors to kilns.
+Our Technical team work with commissioned artists to fabricate new work on site, meaning that many of our exhibitions are constructed within our gallery spaces.

-We also offer competitively-priced audio-visual equipment hire, so artists can access the technology and expertise they need to develop and make new work.
+We also offer competitively-priced audio-visual equipment hire, so that artists and organisations can access the technology and expertise they need to present their work to the highest possible standard.